programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ```

 <div class='alert'>
-When an environemnt is activated, the name of that environment, here 'prog_hist_env', is prepended to the shell.
+When an environemnt is activated, the name of that environment, here 'prog_hist_env', is prepended to the shell prompt.
 </div>